johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-security-endpoints.md

 - `https://cdn.odc.officeapps.live.com`
 - `https://logincdn.msauth.net`

-**Note:** This list of endpoints is not exhaustive and may be updated over time.
-Please refer to official documentation for the latest required endpoints as changes may occur.
+**Note:** This list of endpoints isn't exhaustive and may be updated over time.
+Refer to official documentation for the latest required endpoints as changes may occur.

 ### Sync